Mbewee/alx-system_engineering-devops/README.md

-Write a script that reverse its input
+Create a script that creates an alias